datacraft-dsc/DEPs/6/README.md

 #### Request

-The caller API must make
+The endpoint must accept

 - An HTTP GET request to `/jobs/jobid`
 - The path parameter `jobid` must be the value returned by the Invoke Async Operation response

 #### Response

-The response must contain a JSON payload.
+The response to a valid request must contain a JSON payload.

 - It must return a map with the `status` key, the value of which must be one of [scheduled|running|succeeded|failed|unknown]
-- Once the job has completed, it must also contain a map against the `result` key.
+- Once the job has completed, and if it succeeded, it must also contain a map against the `result` key.
 The map with key(s) as defined in the `returns` section of the asset metadata.
  Each value in the map must be one of (as defined in the schema)

 - A map (if type is **asset**)